 Clomid (Clomiphene citrate), for example, can be used to protect fertility in men on TRT and can also be used to increase testosterone levels as an alternative to traditional TRT.
 It attaches to the estrogen receptors in the pituitary.
 It makes your brain think that you don't have enough testosterone and, as a result, the pituitary sends a signal to your testicles telling them that they need to ramp up testosterone and sperm production.
 Clomid is known as a selective estrogen receptor modulator or SERM for short.

 Alternatively, doctors give human chorionic gonadotropin (HCG) to boost testosterone and sperm production as well.
 HCG mimics a hormone known as LH or luteinizing hormone.
-This hormone tells your cells in your testicles to ramp up the production of both testosterone and sperm.
+This hormone tells the cells in your testicles to ramp up the production of both testosterone and sperm.

 Find out if your hormone levels are getting in the way of your love life!